Mayerch1/RemindmeBot/README.md

 	dates are supported, you can try different formats
 		• 5 jul, 5th july, july 5
 		• 23 sept at 3pm, 23 sept at 15:00
-		• 2050
+		• 2030

-	tNote: the parser uses day-first and year-least (01/02/21 -> 1st January)
+	Note: the parser uses day-first and year-least (01/02/21 -> 1st January)

 	the reminder can occur as much as 1 minute delayed